 MDiv, Princeton Theological Seminary, 1989

-PhD, Graduate Theological Union, 2003, Homiletics, Dissertation: “The Sermon in the Ordo: Toward the Recovery of a Liturgical Homiletic for the Reformed Tradition”
+PhD, Graduate Theological Union, 2003, Homiletics and Liturgical Studies, Dissertation: “The Sermon in the Ordo: Toward the Recovery of a Liturgical Homiletic for the Reformed Tradition”

 Dr. Lord is active in her academic guilds.
-She has served on the executive boards of the Academy of Homiletics and the North American Academy of Liturgy.
-She is also a member of Societas Liturgica, the international society for the study and renewal of worship, where she most recently presented the seminar paper “Preaching and Authority: A Homiletical Category Reformed by Liturgical Renewal” for the 2013 Congress, Würzburg, Germay.
+She has served collectively over a decade on the executive boards of the Academy of Homiletics and the North American Academy of Liturgy.
+In January 2016 she was elected by the membership of NAAL to the office of Vice-President and will serve as President for the 2018 meeting in Vancouver, B.C.
+She is also a member of Societas Liturgica, the international society for the study and renewal of worship.

-Dr. Lord has served as acting associate dean for Academic Affairs and led the efforts to establish Austin Seminary’s Master of Arts in Ministry Practice degree and the Certificate In Ministry program.
-She is a participant and presenter at events convened by the Association for Theological Schools and travels nationally as a conference leader, consultant, and liturgist/preacher.
+Dr. Lord has served as acting associate dean for Academic Affairs at Austin Seminary and led the efforts to establish Austin Seminary’s Master of Arts in Ministry Practice degree (MAMP) and the Certificate In Ministry program (CIM - the seminary’s initial online education offering) and served as faculty member of the Board of Trustees.
+She is passionate about teaching and about scholars who think about teaching.
+She has benefited from the Wabash Center's Workshops and Small Project Grants and is a participant and presenter at events convened by the Association for Theological Schools.
+Dr. Lord travels nationally as a conference leader, consultant, and liturgist/preacher.